tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 ## Atomic (Cross-chain Swaps) Example with Adaptive Signatures

 Alice has a certain number of coins on a particular blockchain; Bob also has a certain number of coins on another blockchain.
-Alice and Bob want to engage in an atomic exchange-however neither of the blockchains are aware of each other nor are they able to verify each others transactions.
+Alice and Bob want to engage in an atomic exchange, however neither of the blockchains are aware of each other nor are they able to verify each others transactions.

 The  classical way of achieving this involves the use of the blockchain's script system to put a hash preimage challenge and then reveal the same preimage on both sides: Once Alice knows the preimage, she reveals it to take her coins; Bob then copies it of one chain to the other chain to take his coins.